frhn13/Catan/README.md

 ## TODO

-1) Setting up nodes and edges
+1) Adding start where user places two settlements and roads
-2) Creating client-server interface
+2) Adding multiple players to the game
-3) What GUI library to use
+3) Creating client-server interface